 Turnkey Device • NHTSA-Aligned • Patent Pending

 Recreational legalization and polydrug use are rising fast.
-A driver on alcohol, cannabis, and a prescription benzodiazepine can fall below every legal cutoff — and still be dangerously impaired.
+A driver on alcohol, cannabis, and a prescription, street, or designer drug can fall below every legal cutoff — and still be dangerously impaired.
 Chemical thresholds were never designed for this.

 Functional testing measures what actually matters: the ability to drive.
 Oculometrix is a purpose-built device that brings objective, AI-powered SFST testing to every traffic stop.